terraphim/terraphim_cloud_openapi/README.md

   "role": "project manager"
 }'
 ```
 This is a rewrite of [Python-based API](https://github.com/applied-knowledge-systems/the-pattern-api/) in Rust

+#TODO:
+[] make articles JSON?
+[] copy config from Python
+[] turn pre-processing articles sentences to edge into crate
+[] add redis sessions
+[] add mark nodes API